jeff-cardwell/adug_paragraphs_demo/README.md

 Install using the UI.
 When it comes time to choose the profile, choose config installer profile.
-Enter `config_installer_files` as the directory.
+Enter `config_installer_files/install` as the directory for sourcing the config files.